WaqarKhatana220/django_weather_dahsboard/README.md

 The project follows the MTV architecture of Django.
 The project contains 2 apps that allow separation of concern;
 - `users` for user management and authentication
 - `weather` for Weather Dashboard functionality

+## Asynchronous API Calls
+Django’s asynchronous views have been used to to make non-blocking API calls, ensuring better server performance and responsiveness.